Potential Financial Steps for T-Mobile Employees in November

 It’s nearly the most wonderful time of the year!

-It doesn’t just have to be for gifts!
-I have some business items I hope to buy on sale. 🤞
+The discounts don’t just have to be for gifts!
+There are some business items I hope to buy on sale. 🤞

 5. Review / Rebalance Investment Portfolio